IepIweidieng/TJAPlayer3/tja.md

 For the timing of notechart object, multiple `#DELAY` commands placed at the same beat position act as a single `#DELAY` with the value of the sum of their duration, even when negative delay durations are used.

-*Unspecified*: The visual note positioning behavior in [BMS scrolling modes](#bmscroll--hbscroll--nmscroll) when note objects are placed into the time interval of positive delays.

 * `#DELAY <(non-zero-float-seconds)delay-duration>`
   * In TaikoJiro, in HBScroll or BMScroll mode, a delay with positive duration makes the notechart objects stops moving up to the specified duration.
+However, the stop starts at the beginning of the last measure division, offset by earlier `#DELAY`s placed at the current measure division.
   * A negative duration results in "negative delay" and can cause note objects to overlap.
     * See [Sign of Timing Commands](#sign-of-timing-commands) for the behavior.
 * `#DELAY 0`